supremainc/g-sdk/docs/_apis/face.md

 ### Extract

-Extract face templates from image files.
+Extract face templates from normalized images.
+It can be used to write a face template on a smart card.

 Only supported by FaceStation F2 and BioStation 3.
-If the image file is not acquired by FaceStation F2 or BioStation 3, the image data should be in JPG file format.
+If the image file is not acquired by FaceStation F2 or BioStation 3, the image data should be in JPG or PNG file format.
 {: .notice--warning}

 | Request |